 The foundation’s accounting period is one calendar year.
 The financial statements and annual report must be finalised by March 31 and auditors must submit their audit reports by April 30.

 Revisions to these rules shall be decided by the board with a majority vote of ¾ of the number of all board members.
 The same decision-making rules shall be applied to placing the foundation in liquidation.
-The executive committee must approve all revisions to the rules.

 If the foundation is dissolved, half of its funds must be paid to the City of Turku to be used for purposes resembling those of the foundation.

-The other half must be released, proportionate to the number of members, for the use of the student unions that have joined the foundation’s sphere of activity according to the decisions made by their respective decision-making bodies for purposes resembling those of the foundation, excluding lot no. 20 in the City of Turku district I/quarter 9 and the buildings on said lot, as well as assets received in lieu of housing corporation Kaskenkatu 3 shares nos.
-252-351, which shall be returned to the Turku University’s students’ union, and lot no. 3 in the City of Turku’s Nummi district/108th quarter and buildings on said lot, that is, construction stage I of Turku Student Village, and lot no. 1 in the City of Turku’s Nummi district/109th quarter and buildings on said lot, as well as the so-called social service centre building residing in lot no. 3 of the same quarter and the two-family house and the parcel of land pertaining to these buildings as designated in the ground plan included in the building permits, that is, construction stage II of Turku Student Village, which must be released, proportionate to the number of members, for the use of the student unions that have joined the foundation’s activities according to the decisions made by their respective decision-making bodies for purposes resembling those of the foundation.
+The other half must be released to be paid, proportionate to the number of members, for the use of the student unions that have joined the foundation’s sphere of activity according to the decisions made by their respective decision-making bodies for purposes resembling those of the foundation, excluding lot no. 20 in the City of Turku district I/quarter 9 and the buildings on said lot, as well as assets received in lieu of housing corporation Kaskenkatu 3 shares nos.
+252-351, which shall be returned to the Turku University’s students’ union, and lot no. 3 in the City of Turku’s Nummi district/108th quarter and buildings on said lot, that is, construction stage I of Turku Student Village, and lot no. 1 in the City of Turku’s Nummi district/109th quarter and buildings on said lot, as well as the so-called social service centre building residing in lot no. 3 of the same quarter and the two-family house and the parcel of land pertaining to these buildings as designated in the ground plan included in the building permits, that is, construction stage II of Turku Student Village, which must be released to be paid, proportionate to the number of members, for the use of the student unions that have joined the foundation’s activities according to the decisions made by their respective decision-making bodies for purposes resembling those of the foundation.